-From there the canal followed the valley of the Ouche for two days, as far as Pont d’Ouche, and at that sharp corner we left the canal and went south along the river valley to Bligny.
+From there the canal followed the valley of the river Ouche for two days, as far as Pont d’Ouche, and at that sharp corner, we left the canal and continued along the river valley southwards, to Bligny.

-In Bligny we finally got to eat at the gracious hotel which had been closed “exceptionally” on the Saturday night when we were here last time.
+In Bligny we finally got to eat at the gracious hotel which had been closed “exceptionally” on the Saturday night when we were there last time (in 2015).

 Day 15: Saint-Jean-de-Losne to Dijon